abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/1-Data-Structures.md

 - A binary-heap is as compact as possible.
 All the children of each node are as full as they can be and **left children are filled out first**
 - It's used in:

   - Implementing [Priority Queues](#priority-queue)
   - used with **Graph-traversal** Algorithms

+- When implementing a Binary-heap, we can use an `Array` to store the values, as it's more efficient than using `Nodes` and `Pointers` like in `Binary-trees`
+  - this is because we don't need to store the `left` and `right` pointers, as we can calculate them using the index of the parent node as the elements of the heap will be stored in a specific location in the array

 #### Array implementation